 Training should no longer be an occasional event, but a continuous reflex.
 Traditional “training days” are only one way to keep your skills up to date.

 - Be fully knowledgeable of the innovative initiatives related to your industry.

 - Set aside some time to read a new blog, a different section of the newspaper or an article on innovation, even if it is not directly related to your field.
 You may get inspired to make changes in your environment.

 - Attend events, meet specialists and become an expert yourself in certain areas.
 Narrow the gap between innovation and you.

 - Consult unusual sources of information that provide fresh insight on the potential of technology.
-How can you use these opportunities in your own practice?
+How can you use these opportunities in your own tasks?

-- Seize new opportunities!
+- Start discussions with your colleagues.
 The key to your own success lies in partnering with other professionals to ensure your projects come to fruition.

 Recent incidents in Quebec have highlighted the public’s privacy concerns.
-In addition to the usual threats of identity theft, Canadian businesses are now the target of cyberattacks.
+In addition to the usual threats of identity theft, Canadian businesses — from SMEs to multinationals — are now the target of cyberattacks.
 As a CPA, you play a critical role in protecting both financial and non-financial information.
 In your role as information custodian, you must take advantage of all the tools available, including new technological solutions, and stay on the leading edge of best practices in information security.

 Consult the CPA guide on best practices in IT use to assess whether your practices are current.